MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/wdac-and-applocker-overview.md

 ## AppLocker

-AppLocker was introduced with Windows 7 and allows organizations to control what applications are allowed to run on their Windows clients.
+AppLocker was introduced with Windows 7 and allows organizations to control which applications are allowed to run on their Windows clients.
 AppLocker helps to prevent end users from running unapproved software on their computers, but it does not meet the servicing criteria for being a security feature.

 AppLocker policies can apply to all users on a computer or to individual users and groups.
 AppLocker rules can be defined based on:

-- Attributes of the codesigning certificate(s) used to sign an app and its binaries;
+- Attributes of the codesigning certificate(s) used to sign an app and its binaries
-- Attributes of the app's binaries that come from the signed metadata for the files, such as Original Filename and version, or the hash of the file;
+- Attributes of the app's binaries that come from the signed metadata for the files, such as Original Filename and version, or the hash of the file
-- The path from which the app or file is launched.
+- The path from which the app or file is launched

 ### AppLocker System Requirements